 What is, and which organizations have to appoint a DPO?

-The Health Insurance Portability and Accountability Act (HIPAA) requires that employers designate an employee to have the overall responsibility for a company’s compliance with the HIPAA Privacy Rule.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) requires that employers appoint a “privacy official” to have the overall responsibility for a company’s compliance with the HIPAA Privacy Rule.
 The HIPAA Privacy Rule sets the national standards to protect individuals’ personal health information, such as medical records.
 HIPAA also includes the requirement for appointing a “security official” who is responsible for implementing safeguards for protected health information in electronic form and ensuring compliance with the HIPAA Security Rule.
 Note that HIPAA only applies to certain employers who offer self-insured health benefits.